 In commemoration of that fast, Jews around the world observe Ta'anit Esther, the Fast of Esther, on the 13th of Adar, the day before Purim.

-The fast begins at dawn* and ends after nightfall, during which time eating and drinking are prohibited.
-(Pregnant and nursing women, and others with health restrictions are exempt from fasting--please consult your rabbi).
+The fast begins at dawn (aloht hashachar)* and ends after nightfall, during which time eating and drinking are prohibited.
+(Pregnant and nursing women, and others with health restrictions may be exempt from fasting--please consult your rabbi).

 On Ta'anit Esther, as on other fast days, special prayers are added to the synagogue services:

-1. Selichot (Penitential Prayers) and Avinu Malkeinu (Our Father, Our King) are recited.
+1. Selichot (Penitential Prayers) and Avinu Malkeinu (Our Father, Our King) are recited during the morning service.

-2. At the afternoon service, excerpts from Exodus 32 and 34 are read from the Torah.
-These include the 13 attributes of G-d's mercy.
-The Torah reading is followed by a special haftarah for fast days.
+2. At the morning and afternoon service, excerpts from Exodus 32 and 34 are read from the Torah.
+These include the 13 attributes of God's mercy.
+At the afternoon service only, the Torah reading is followed by a special haftarah for fast days.

 *Some people will get up before dawn and have an early morning breakfast (but this is permitted only if a decision to do so is verbally expressed the night before).